RBS executive says repeat of 2012 IT failure is highly unlikely

-LONDON Royal Bank of Scotland (RBS.L) is "highly unlikely" to experience a repeat of an incident that resulted in millions of its customers being unable to make or receive payments for several weeks, a senior executive told reporters.
+LONDON Nov 20 Royal Bank of Scotland is "highly unlikely" to experience a repeat of an incident that resulted in millions of its customers being unable to make or receive payments for several weeks, a senior executive told reporters.

 "I can pretty much guarantee that that incident will not happen again because of the actions we've taken subsequently," RBS's Chief Administration Officer Simon McNamara said on a conference call.